This post contains links to products thatif you use the links.

 “Learn to speak a language by mumbling!” said the email we received from Glossika.
 Tempting, I mumbled in reply.

 Glossika claims that theirs is a “natural” learning method and that flashcards and memorisation are ridiculous in 2018 (and, presumably, thereafter).

 I never used flashcards.
 I do study in a somewhat spaced repetition-like way, but I don’t ever use flashcards.
 Some people — probably most effective language learners — love them.
 But to me, they’re boring.
 So to hear someone else claim they’re boring was music to my ears — someone else agrees with me (thus we both must be right).

 From the email from Glossika:

 There’s no memorization involved in language acquisition.
-If anybody is selling you flashcard methods in 2018, then you need to ask for your money back.
+If anybody is selling you flashcard methods, then you need to ask for your money back.
 It’s ridiculous.